KarenAdkins84/my-shop/README.md

 ### Run

-Run frontend (:3000) & backend (:5000)
+Run frontend (:3000) & backend (:5000)=
 npm run dev

-Run backend only
+Run backend only=
 npm run server

 ### Build & Deploy
-Create frontend prod build
+Create frontend production build :
-cd frontend
+1.  cd frontend
-npm run build
+2.  npm run build

 ### Seed Database
 You can use the following commands to seed the database with some sample users and products as well as destroy all data

-Import data
+Import data =
 npm run data:import

-Destroy data
+Destroy data =
 npm run data:destroy

 Sample User Logins